 If you’re short on time, resources and experience, then working with a talent partner could be the route to take.
 Experts in their field, talent partners, such as a Global Professional Employment Organization (PEO), can help you find suitable candidates quickly and efficiently.
 They can also help you in other areas, such as payroll and legalities.

+In most aspects of life, experience matters, and the same applies to the hiring process.
+Whether you're recruiting talent globally or specifically looking at hiring in Afghanistan, the candidate experience is pivotal.
 In most aspects of life, experience matters and the same applies to the hiring process.
 48% of candidates who have had a negative experience would actively discourage others from applying, while 38% of candidates who have had a negative experience are less likely to buy from or use that company’s services or products.

 Experiential hiring takes fundamental principles from experiential marketing.
 If you engage the candidate in a positive experience, they’re more likely to pick your organization as a place to work.